rogerbinns/jia-mini-python/doc/java.rst

 .. class:: MiniPython

    (`javadoc <_static/javadoc/com/rogerbinns/MiniPython.html>`__)
-   Encapsulates running a Python syntax file
+   Encapsulates running a Python syntax file.

    The source should have been transformed using jmp-compile.
 The class is not threadsafe and calls should only be made in the same thread.
 There is no shared state between instances.

+   .. method:: void addModule(String name, Object object)

+      Makes methods on the methods Object available to the Python

+      :param name:  Module name in the Python environment
+      :param object:  Object to introspect looking for methods

+      .. seealso:: `Adding methods <../../../../java.html#id1>`__

-   .. method:: Object callMethod(String name, Object ...args)
+   .. method:: Object callMethod(String name, Object... args)

       Calls a method in Python and returns the result

       :param name:  Global method name
       :param args:  Variable list of arguments that it takes
       :raises ExecutionError:  On any issues encountered

    .. method:: void clear()

       Removes all internal state.

       This ensures that garbage collection is easier.
 You can reuse this instance by calling addModule to reregister modules and setCode to run new code.

+   .. method:: void setClient(Client client)

+      Callbacks to use for specific behaviour

+      :param client:  Replaces existing client with this one

    .. method:: void setCode(InputStream stream)

       Reads and executes code from the supplied stream

       :param stream:  The stream is not closed and you can have additional content after the jmp.
       :raises IOException:  Passed on from read() calls on the stream
       :raises EOFException:  When the stream is truncated
       :raises ExecutionError:  Any issues from executing the code

    .. method:: void signalError(String exctype, String message)

       Call this method when your callbacks need to halt execution due to an error

       This method will do the internal bookkeeping necessary in order to provide diagnostics to the original caller and then throw an ExecutionError which you should not catch.

       :param exctype:  Best practise is to use the name of a Python exception (eg "TypeError")
       :param message:  Text describing the error.
       :raises ExecutionError:  Always thrown

    .. method:: String toPyString(Object o)

       Returns a string representing the object using Python nomenclature where possible

       For example `null` is returned as `None`, `true` as `True` etc. Container types like dict/Map and list/List will include the items.

       :param o:  Object to stringify.
 Can be null.

    .. method:: static String toPyTypeString(Object o)

       Returns a string representing the type of the object using Python nomenclature where possible

       For example `null` is returned as `NoneType`, `true` as `bool`, `Map` as `dict` etc. You can also pass in Class objects as well as instances.
 Note that primitives (eg `int`) and the corresponding boxed type (eg `Integer`) will both be returned as the same string (`int` in this case).

       :param o:  Object whose type to stringify, or a Class or null

 .. _Client: